livz/livz.github.io/_cheat_sheets/IRSSI.md

 ---
-title: Irssi - The client of the Future
+title: Irssi - The Client of the Future
 layout: cheat_sheet
 date: 2014-11-03
 ---